loh-0/Algothon25-wiki/docs/1resources.md

 # Resources

-**_Welcome to FinTechSoc's 2024 Algorithmic Trading Hackathon, in collaboration with SIG!_**
+**_Welcome to FinTechSoc's 2024 Algorithmic Trading Hackathon, in collaboration with Susquehanna!_**

 This competition will run over two and a half weeks, and is open to all university students.
 In teams of 2 or 3, students will need to submit their algorithmic model and strategic reasoning in response to price data.
-If successful in preliminary rounds, teams will proceed to finals Judging and present to traders from SIG.
+If successful in preliminary rounds, teams will proceed to finals Judging and present to traders from .

 For any questions leading up to or throughout the duration of this competition, please email us at *careers.unswfintech+algothon@gmail.com*.
 Make sure to also check out our **[Facebook event page](https://fb.me/e/7zA3uZDuj)** for more information.